 Pravastatin No evidence of overall differences in safety or efficacy observed between elderly and younger adult patients.
-Approved for use in children eight to 18 years of age for the treatment of HeFH.
-Safety and efficacy in children <8 years of age have not been established.
+Approved for use in children 8 to 18 years of age for the treatment of HeFH.
+Safety and efficacy in children < 8 years of age have not been established. dose of 2 mg/day is re- commended.
 Renal dosage adjustment is required in severe renal impairment; an initial dose of 10 mg/day is recommended.
 Contraindicated in active liver disease or unexplained persistent elevations in serum transaminases.
-Unclassified Contraindicated in pregnant women.
-Pravastatin is present in breast milk; contraindicated during breastfeeding. rosuvastatin No evidence of overall differences in safety or efficacy observed between elderly and younger adult patients.
+Unclassified† Contraindicated in pregnant women.
+Pravastatin is present in breast milk; contraindicated during breastfeeding.
+Rosuvastatin No evidence of overall differences in safety or efficacy observed between elderly and younger adult patients.
 Approved for use in children 8 to 17 years of age for the treatment of HeFH and 7 to 17 years of age for the treatment of HoFH.
-Safety and efficacy in children <7 years of age have not been established.
-Pediatric dosing is approved for CRESTOR; however, due to marketing exclusivity rights, EZALLOR is not labeled with similar pediatric dosage information.
+Safety and efficacy in children < 7 years of age have not been established.
+Pediatric dosing is approved for Crestor; however, due to marketing exclusivity rights, Ezallor Sprinkle is not labeled with similar pediatric dosage information.
 No dosage adjustment required in mild to moderate renal dysfunction.
-Renal dosage adjustment required; for creatinine clearances <30 mL/minute, an initial dose of 5 mg/day and a maximum dose of 10 mg/day are recommended.
+Renal dosage adjustment required; for creatinine clearances < 30 mL/minute, an initial dose of 5 mg/day and a maximum dose of 10 mg/day are recommended.
 Contraindicated in active liver disease or unexplained persistent elevations in serum transaminases.
-Unclassified Contraindicated in pregnant women.
+Unclassified† Contraindicated in pregnant women.
 Limited data indicate that the drug is in breast milk; contraindicated during breastfeeding.
 Simvastatin No evidence of overall differences in safety or efficacy observed between elderly and younger adult patients.
 Approved for use in children 10 to 17 years of age for the treatment of HeFH.
 Doses greater than 40 mg have not been studied in this population.
-Safety and efficacy in children <10 years of age have not been established.
+Safety and efficacy in children < 10 years of age have not been established.
 No dosage adjustment required in mild to moderate renal dysfunction.
 Renal dosage adjustment required for severe renal impairment: an initial dose of 5 mg/day with close Contraindicated in active liver disease or unexplained persistent elevations in serum transaminases.
-Pregnancy Category X Unknown whether excreted in breast milk; contraindicated during breastfeeding.
+Pregnancy Category X Contraindicated in women who are or may become pregnant.
+Unknown whether excreted in breast milk; contraindicated during breastfeeding.